romankurnovskii/romankurnovskii.github.io/content/posts/python-groovy-lint-format-setup.en.md

 Go to the Settings in VS Code (File -> Preferences -> Settings) and search for "**Python Formatting Provider**."
 Select "**black**" from the dropdown list.

-To set Flake8 as the linter, search for "**Python Linting Provider**" in the settings and select "flake8."
+To set Flake8 as the linter, search for "**Python Linting**" in the settings and select "flake8."

 Now, VS Code will automatically use Black and Flake8 to format and lint your Python code, respectively.